sider/sider-docs/docs/tools/javascript/jshint.md

 ## Getting Started

-To start using JSHint, enable it in [Repository Settings](../../getting-started/repository-settings.md).
+To start using JSHint, enable it in your [repository settings](../../getting-started/repository-settings.md).

 To customize the configuration, use the standard `.jshintrc` or `.jshintignore` files.
 Configuration via `jshintConfig` in `package.json` is also supported.